The Treacherous History of Monster Island

 Today, little information on the island’s current status travels across the ocean to more civilized places.
 One hopes that The Thing and The Human Torch will not only find what they seek there during their upcoming journey, but also bring back news to the world of who and what still calls Monster Island home.

-Book your trip for MARVEL TWO-IN-ONE #2, by writer Chip Zdarsky and artist Jim Cheung, on January 24!
+Read more in MARVEL TWO-IN-ONE #2, by writer Chip Zdarsky and artist Jim Cheung.

 The Hype Box